anna-m-h5/anna-m-h5/README.md

 Outside of my courses, I would love to learn basic Python!!

-And I like to play board games, watch movies, and take long walks around Philly:sunflower:
+And I like to play board games, watch movies, and take long walks around Philly :sunflower: